ktech99/Info201_Final_Repository/README.md

 ## Reflection and conclusions
 - Crime rates in fact, decreased drastically after marijuana legalization [insert stats]
 - Area with most density of crime is --- across all years
-- Weekends do have less crime than weekdays
 - Our data could be more helpful if we had Seattle PD response times so that we could assess their effectiveness